Ectobius pallidus

 Biogeographic significance

-The discovery of Ectobius fossils in the 49-million-year-old Green River Formation of Colorado demonstrated that the was once to North America before going extinct there.
+The discovery of Ectobius fossils in the 49-million-year-old Green River Formation of Colorado demonstrated that the was once native to North America before going extinct there.
 The modern introduction of E. pallidus and other Ectobius to North America represents a reintroduction after a 49-million-year hiatus, making this a remarkable case of anthropogenic recolonization.

 Subspecies